Shoot more, edit less

 iOS

 Match recipes against your camera roll.
-Quick crop and light fixes for the JPEGs that go straight from camera to phone — finish on the spot, post without opening a laptop.
+Quick crop and light fixes for the JPEGs that go straight from camera to phone.
+Finish on the spot, post without opening a laptop.

 Android

 Same app, native on Android.
-Toggle Android in the waitlist if you’d use it — that’s how we prioritize.
+Toggle Android in the waitlist if you’d use it.
+That’s how we prioritize.

 Requirements